 Lava from Spanish volcano surges after crater collapse

-More earthquakes are rattling the Spanish island of La Palma, as the lava flow from an erupting volcano surged after part of the crater collapsed
+Authorities on the Spanish island of La Palma say they are tightening their surveillance of an erupting volcano after part of the crater collapsed and unleashed a cascade of more liquid and faster-moving lava

-MADRID -- More earthquakes rattled the Spanish island of La Palma on Monday, as the lava flow from an erupting volcano surged after part of the crater collapsed.
+MADRID -- Authorities on the Spanish island of La Palma said Monday they are tightening their surveillance of an erupting volcano, after part of the crater collapsed and unleashed a cascade of more liquid and faster-moving lava.

-Officials said they didn’t expect to evacuate any more people from the area, because the fiery molten rock was following the same route to the sea as earlier flows.

-Spain’s National Geographical Institute said it recorded two quakes early Monday that measured more than 3.0 magnitude, two weeks after the volcano erupted on what is one of the Canary Islands off northwest Africa.
+The crater was “like a dam,” said María José Blanco, a director of the National Geographic Institute on the Canary Islands.
+When part of its wall collapsed, fiery molten rock poured out from a “lava lake” inside.

+The more fluid lava followed the same course as previous molten rock which has now hardened, filling up gaps and spilling over the sides into surrounding countryside.

-Most of La Palma, where some 85,000 people live, has been unaffected by the eruption.
+Most of La Palma, where about 85,000 people live, has been unaffected by the eruption.
 Swift evacuations helped avoid casualties from the eruption.

 But the lava is causing significant damage to property, public infrastructure and farmland.

-It has so far partially or completely wrecked more than 1,000 buildings, mostly homes, destroyed almost 34 kilometers of roads and entombed 400 hectares (1,000 acres) of land, according to a European Union satellite monitoring agency.
+It has so far partially or completely wrecked more than 1,000 buildings, mostly homes, destroyed nearly 35 kilometers (about 20 miles) of roads, according to a European Union satellite monitoring agency.

 Local authorities prepared to distribute drinking water to homes after the lava flow broke public supply pipes.

-The Canary Islands volcanic emergency committee ordered emergency workers and scientists to pull back from the area around the volcano due to poor air quality.
+The volcanic emergency committee ordered emergency workers and scientists to pull back from the area around the volcano because of poor air quality.

-The seismic activity and flow of lava have been uneven, fluctuating from day to day.